abpframework/abp/docs/en/UI/AspNetCore/Security-Headers.md

 > You can add this middleware into the `OnApplicationInitialization` method of your module class to register it to the request pipeline.
 This middleware is already configured in the [ABP Commercial Startup Templates](https://docs.abp.io/en/commercial/latest/startup-templates/index), so you don't need to manually add it if you are using one of these startup templates.

-After, you have registered the `UseAbpSecurityHeaders` middleware into the request pipeline, the defined security headers will be shown in the response headers as in the figure:
+After that, you have registered the `UseAbpSecurityHeaders` middleware into the request pipeline, the defined security headers will be shown in the response headers as in the figure below:

 ![](../../images/security-response-headers.png)